Exhibition “Endless Sunday – Maurizio Cattelan and the Centre Pompidou Collection” Centre Pompidou-Metz from May 8, 2025 to January 25, 2027

 Common questions

-What is the exhibition Endless Sunday about?
+What is the exhibition Endless Sunday, Maurizio Cattelan and the Centre Pompidou Collection about?

 Who is behind this exhibition?

-What remarkable works or elements can be seen?
+Which notable works or elements can be seen?

 Is the exhibition accessible to all audiences?

-Are there events linked to the exhibition?
+Are there any events linked to the exhibition?

 Why is it recommended to book tickets in advance?